stojsavljevic/spring-security-oauth2/README.md

 Demonstrates Spring Security OAuth2 configuration for client and resource server.

 Uses Keycloak (or GitHub) for authentication.
+Make sure that Keycloak is properly configured (realm, client, users, roles...).
+Client needs to have Service Accounts Enabled for client credentials flow.

 Configured using Spring Security properties.